luunam/gomoku/README.md

 mvn -version
 ~~~~

-To build the project, run
+To build the project, run from the root directory (the directory that contains pom.xml)
 ~~~~
 mvn clean install
 ~~~~

-To run the program, execute
+To run the program, execute (also from the root directory)
 ~~~~
 mvn exec:java -Dexec.mainClass="com.gomoku.main.Application"
 ~~~~